Geoff Walden

 from a Lancaster bomber during the raid, shows most of the main Obersalzberg complex.
 The Berghof

-appears at the bottom, showing at least two direct bomb hits.
-(Royal Air Force photo, Hotel Zum Türken)
+appears at the bottom, showing at least three direct bomb hits.
+(Royal Air Force photo, Hotel zum Türken)

 This aerial reconnaissance photo taken shortly after the bombing shows the damage to the immediate Berghof area.
 The east wing

-Departing SS troops set the Berghof on fire on 4 May 1945, and the ruins were still smoldering when soldiers of the U.S. Army 3rd Infantry Division arrived that afternoon.
-Note the camouflage painting on the side of the house, which was also applied to the buildings of the Platterhof and SS Kaserne, and the snow remaining from a light snowfall the night before.
+Departing SS troops set the Berghof on fire on 4 May 1945, burning away the wooden parts and severely damaging the rest of the building.
+The ruins were still smoldering when soldiers of the U.S. Army 3rd Infantry Division arrived that afternoon.
+Note the the snow remaining from a light snowfall the night before.
 (U.S. Army photos, National Archives RG 111-SC 204347-S, 204344-S)

 GIs of the U.S. 3rd Infantry Division, the first Allied troops to arrive on the Obersalzberg (7th Infantry Regiment), haul down the swastika flag from in front of the smoldering Berghof.
 (Contrary to what you read in several books today (Stephen Ambrose's Band of Brothers is the best known example), the 101st Airborne Division were not the first Allied troops to reach Berchtesgaden or the Obersalzberg.
-However, it is possible that a vehicle or two from the Free French unit "Régiment de Marche du Tchad" were actually the first Allied soldiers to reach Berchtesgaden, and perhaps the Obersalzberg.)
+However, it is possible that a vehicle or two from the Free French unit "Régiment de Marche du Tchad" were actually the first Allied soldiers to reach Berchtesgaden, and perhaps the Obersalzberg; however, if so, they did not stay but drove away and returned later as part of the Allied occupation force.
+Click here to read the story of the first Allied tank (French) to reach the Obersalzberg.)
 (U.S. Army photo, National Archives RG 111-SC 205102)

 These two photos from Yank - The Army Weekly (22 June 1945) show the ruins of the Berghof from the conquerors' perspective.
 On the left, the still-smoldering ruins as seen from the terrace of the Hotel Zum Türken; on the right, GIs from the 3rd Infantry Division enjoy the Berghof stores of wine and cognac.
-They are sitting at the top of the grand staircase, just outside the Berghof entrance. (author's collection)
+They are sitting at the top of the grand staircase, just outside the Berghof entrance. ("Yank," 22 June 1945; U.S. Army Signal Corps Collection, National Archives)

 Berghof101st45.jpg (154301 bytes)